merbanan/rtl_433_tests/tests/Toyota_TPMS/04/readme.txt

 Status 128 is normal/idle pressure report after move/accelerate.
 Status 132 appear after fast air loss i did not catch that signal.
 Status 176 is probably low battery or some kind of that.
-It appears few times when you cut off battery and then put in back. (but this reads was forced by wake singal)
+It appears few times when you cut off battery and then put in back and when voltage is below 1.9V (probably sensor reset).
+Reads with status 176 was forced by wake singal.
 Status 160 is Wake.
 Status after send Wake up signal.

 0b9f6d5-low-battery.cu8